Multidimensional Rovella-like attractors: Introduction and statements of the results

 In a rather natural way, since low dimensional dynamics is much better understood than the dynamics of general systems, the techniques used in the mathematical analysis of three-dimensional attractors for flows frequently depend on a dimensional reduction through projection along a stable manifold inside some Poincar\'e cross-section.
-This method yields a one-dimensional system whose dynamics can be nearly completely understood as well as the dynamics of its small perturbations.
+This method yields a one-dimensional system whose dynamics can be nearly completely understood as well as the dynamics of its small perturbations; see e.g. \cite{MartdMelo01,MS93}.

-In this work we start a rigorous study of a proposed higher dimensional analogue of the three-dimensional Rovella (or \emph{contracting Lorenz}) attractor.
-Other examples of higher dimensional chaotic attractors have been recently presented, e.g. by Bonatti, Pumari\~no and Viana in \cite{BPV97} and by \cite{ST98}, but these are robust sets, while our construction leads to a persistent attractor.
+In this work we start a rigorous study of a proposed higher dimensional analogue of the three-dimensional Rovella attractor.
+Other examples of higher dimensional chaotic attractors have been recently presented, e.g. by Bonatti, Pumari\~no and Viana in \cite{BPV97} and by Shilnikov and Turaev in \cite{ST98}, but these are robust sets, while our construction leads to a persistent non-robust singular attractor.

-In \cite{BPV97}, Bonatti, Pumarino and Viana define a uniformly expanding map on a higher-dimensional torus, suspend it as a time-one map of a flow, and then singularize the flow adding a singularity in a convenient flow-box.
+In \cite{BPV97} the authors define a uniformly expanding map on a higher-dimensional torus, suspend it as a time-one map of a flow, and then singularize the flow adding a singularity in a convenient flow-box.
 This procedure creates a new dynamics on the torus presenting a multidimensional version of the one-dimensional expanding Lorenz-like map, and a flow with \emph{robust multidimensional Lorenz-like attractors}: the singularity contained in the attractor may have any number of expanding eigenvalues, and \emph{the attractor remains transitive in a whole neighbourhood of the initial flow.} The construction in \cite{ST98} is also robust but yields a quasi-attractor: the attracting invariant set is not transitive but it is the maximal chain recurrence class in its neighborhood.

-For the case of the Lorenz attractor and singular-hyperbolic attractors in general see e.g.~\cite{viana2000i} and \cite{AraPac07}.
+For the case of the Lorenz attractor and singular-hyperbolic attractors in general, see e.g.~\cite{viana2000i} and \cite{AraPac2010}.
+In this class the equilibrium accumulated by regular orbits inside the attractor has real eigenvalues $\lambda_{ss}<\lambda_s<0<\lambda_u$ satisfying $\lambda_{s}+\lambda_u>0$ and a type of global (collection of) cross-section(s) can be defined endowed with invariant stable laminations.